|

 • American Depository Receipts

-There are also many types of account registrations, like custodial accounts, 529 plans, trust accounts, and 401k plans.
+Both firms also offer a variety of account registrations.
+We’re talking custodial accounts, 529 plans, trust accounts, and 401k plans.

 Winner: Schwab